DeGrandis/canvas-dark-mode/README.md

 # Dark Mode for Canvas (NUS VERSION)
-This extension adds a dark mode for canvas.
+This extension adds a dark mode for canvas and is forked from [canvas-dark-mode](https://github.com/DeGrandis/canvas-dark-mode).

 The orginal extension is available on the [Chrome Web Store](https://chrome.google.com/webstore/detail/canvas-dark-mode/jbfgmfpakhabhhpefblmehnadjjkadna?utm_source=chrome-ntp-icon).
 However, due to delays in releasing in that version with support for NUS, a fork has been created to support NUS.